c0j0s/NYP-SAP-SmartBackpack/SmartBackpackIOT/README.md

 A monitoring service to ensure the BT and Sensor services are always online.

 Data storage:
-redis for short-term real time sensor readings.
+redis is used for short-term real time sensor readings.
 holding_zone for long-term sensor readings in SQL format.

 Config.json: